 Documentation

-Reference guides for command-line usage, protection options, cross-file workflows, and the desktop app.
+Reference guides for release workflows, command-line usage, cross-file protections, and the desktop app.

-How-to guides Start with command-line usage, then move into feature-specific references.
+How-to guides Start with release sequencing and command-line usage, then move into feature-specific references.

-Advanced protection Browse cross-file obfuscation topics like Replace Globals and Protect Members.
+Advanced protection Browse cross-file controls like Replace Globals and Protect Members when a build spans multiple scripts.

 Code Transposition